Arioch3d/DA_Capstone/README.md

 - If you add new data, re-run the relevant cells to update the database and DataFrames.

 ---

-## TECHNOLOGIES USED:

-Languages & Core Libraries:
-Python – primary language for data analysis and project development Pandas – for data cleaning, transformation, and analysis

-Visualization Tools:
-Matplotlib – for basic charts and static visualizations Plotly – for interactive graphs and visual exploration

-Data Storage & Querying:
-SQLite – for lightweight, file-based data storage and SQL querying

-Development Environment:
-Jupyter Notebook – for exploratory data analysis and documenting workflows VS Code – for script development and file management

-Version Control & Documentation:
-Git & GitHub – for version control and project sharing Markdown – for notes, documentation, and explanations

 ## Data Sources